How we helped a category leader inspire their audience

 In this programme, we encouraged people to reimagine their workspace by inspiring them to consider how light can transform any space in their home.

-We created two brand films and cutdowns for use across television and social, combining live-action footage of various people working from home.
+We then worked with Dvein and Sauvage to create two brand films and cutdowns for use across television and social, combining live-action footage of various people working from home.
 We then used world-class illustration and animation to show how people’s imaginations can be brought to life by the light from a VELUX window.